 BS, York College of Pennsylvania; MS, Ph.D., University of Delaware

-I received my B.S. in Mathematics at York College of Pennsyvania in 2005, and my Ph.D. in Applied Mathematics from the University of Delaware in 2011.
-During my time at UD, I spent several months at the Institute for Mathematics and its Applications at the University of Minnesota during a special semester on complex fluids, and was also awarded the University Dissertation Fellowship.
-Upon graduation, I was a postdoctoral scholar in Chemical Engineering and the Materials Research Lab at the University of California, Santa Barbara 2011-2013.
-In 2013, I was awarded a National Research Council Research Associateship and spent the next year conducting research at the National Institute of Standards and Technology.
-I started at RIT in 2014.
-My research focuses on the modeling, analysis and simulation of complex fluids.
-I am interested in a wide range of materials (e.g., wormlike micellar solutions, polymer solutions, and colloidal dispersions), which have a wide range of applications (e.g., oil recovery, soft body armor, materials processing).
+Dr. Cromer received his B.S. in Mathematics from York College of Pennsylvania in 2005, and his Ph.D. in Applied Mathematics from the University of Delaware in 2011.
+During his time in Delaware, he spent several months at the Institute for Mathematics and its Applications at the University of Minnesota during a special semester on complex fluids, and was awarded the University Dissertation Fellowship.
+Upon graduation, he was a postdoctoral scholar in Chemical Engineering and the Materials Research Lab at the University of California, Santa Barbara 2011-2013.
+In 2013, he was awarded a National Research Council Research Associateship and spent the following year conducting research at the National Institute of Standards and Technology.
+He began teaching at Rochester Institute of Technology (RIT) in 2014.
+His research focuses on the modeling, analysis, and simulation of complex fluids.
+He is interested in a wide range of materials (e.g., wormlike micellar solutions, polymer solutions, and colloidal dispersions), which have a wide range of applications (e.g., oil recovery, soft body armor, materials processing).

 In the News

 June 1, 2021

 RIT seniors use mathematical modeling to explore COVID-19 questions for policymakers

 Mathematical modeling has been a powerful tool for policymakers grappling with COVID-19 to help predict how targeted actions can impact the rates of infections, minimize the risk of exposures, increase recovery rates, and much more.
 Fifteen seniors who took the Senior Capstone in Math course this spring put their modeling skills to the test to help officials evaluate past policies and predict future outcomes.